mhaddaou/MERN_APP/README.md

-# MERN_APP
+# Mern App

-## Description:
+## Description
-  This is a full-stack web application built with React, Vite, TypeScript, Express, and MongoDB.
-It allows users to create accounts, securely store them, and log in.
+This full-stack web application is built with React, Vite, TypeScript, Express, and MongoDB.
+It enables users to create accounts, securely store them, and log in.
 The home page displays registered users.

 ## Live Demo

-#### Access the live demo https://mern-app-x2sp.vercel.app/.
+- Access the live demo [here](https://mern-app-x2sp.vercel.app/).

 ## Key Features

--Account creation and secure storage<br/>
+- Account creation and secure storage
--User login functionality<br/>
+- User login functionality
--Home page displaying registered users<br/>
+- Home page displaying registered users

--Getting Started<br/>
+## Getting Started

-### Clone the repository.
+1. Clone the repository.
--Install dependencies for both the front-end and back-end.
+2. Install dependencies for both the front-end and back-end.
--Configure environment variables.
+3. Configure environment variables.
--Run the development server for both front-end and back-end.
+4. Run the development server for both front-end and back-end.
--Access the app in your web browser.
+5. Access the app in your web browser.

 ## Technologies Used
+- **Front-end:**
+  - React
+  - Vite

--Front-end: React, Vite, TypeScript
+  - TypeScript

+- **Back-end:**
+  - Express
+  - MongoDB
--Back-end: Express, MongoDB, TypeScript
+  - TypeScript

+## Contributing
+Contributions are welcome!
+Fork the repository and submit pull requests.

+## License
+This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

+## Acknowledgments
+- [List any acknowledgments or resources you want to credit here.]